 - Waist: the smallest part of your body

 - Full hip: the fullest part of your lower body, which may or may not be your hips (look at your body both straight on and sideways to determine where this is)

 I want to share a couple of secrets about measuring a woman’s body in the real world that very few sewing resources address…

 So for example, let’s say you and J. Lo have a lot in common.
 Then, you would not take your full hip measure in one go.
-Instead, determine where your side seams are, and then measure your full hip in two passes like this:
+Instead, determine where your side seams are (just put on a garment that you think fits you will or a leotard), and then measure your full hip in two passes like this: